uhu170/petrinets/README.md

 # petrinet application
-Try this Python petrinet application.
+Try this Python petrinet application.\n
 The application can analyse your petrinet for boundedness.
 For this, use the two provided .pnml files.